ahmetenesturan/BandgapRef/README.md

 # BandgapRef
 Low Voltage Bandgap Reference Circuit and Wideswing Current Mirror in Skywater 130nm Technology

-This project includes two Wideswing Current Mirrors (PMOS and NMOS) and a Bandgap Reference Generator with Constant to Absolute Temperature (CTAT) voltage and current outputs.
+This project includes two Wideswing Current Mirrors (PMOS and NMOS) and a Low Voltage Bandgap Reference Circuit with Constant to Absolute Temperature (CTAT) voltage and current outputs.
 Users can scale the tail resistor or current mirror width/length to adjust the output voltage or current, respectively.

 ### Bandgap Reference
 ![Bandgap Reference Schematic](images/bandgapref.png)